 Child Custody – amongst the most contentious of divorce disputes involve child custody.
 Our attorneys understand that the wellbeing of children is often the number one priority of parents.
 To keep conflict resolution civil and productive, many clients consider alternatives to litigation based divorce when children are involved, including mediation and arbitration.

 Child Support – child rearing is expensive.
 When a married couple becomes a single parent, the everyday expenses of food, clothing, medical bills, daycare, schooling, and more can quickly become overwhelming.
 Child support for same sex couples may be determined by factors including financial standing of each co-parent, child custody arrangements, and the living situations of each co-parent.

 Alimony and Spousal Support – there are in fact five types of alimony arrangements which may pertain to same sex divorces in New Jersey.
 These range from temporary alimony during divorce proceedings to more long term agreements for longer lasting marriages.

 Contact our Morristown Gay and Lesbian Divorce Attorneys Today

 At Jacobs Berger, our same sex couples divorce attorneys see our role as the architects of our clients’ new family structure.
 Our firm is built on the belief that divorce does not need to be a long, drawn out, painful process for our Morris County clients in communities like Morristown, Dover, Denville, Madison, Randolph, East Hanover, Rockaway, Tewksbury, and across Northern New Jersey.
 We are available to our clients day and night, and our clients will find that we are both accessible and responsive to all communications.

-If you or a loved one is in the midst of a same sex divorce or civil dissolution, please contact us online or call our Morristown offices by dialing (973) 718-7705 today for a comprehensive and confidential consultation with a member our our qualified divorce legal team today.
+If you or a loved one is in the midst of a same sex divorce or civil dissolution, please contact us online or call our Morristown offices by dialing (973) 718-7705 today for a comprehensive and confidential Strategic Planning Session with a member of our qualified divorce legal team today.